adamsochorec/slavic.media/frontend/content/blog/todd-hidos-house-hunting-in-scandinavian-style.md

 ---
 alt: Faded spots on walls hinting at previous frames.
 flag: fi
-id: "2022-10-09-00956"
+id: 2022-10-09-00956
 title: 2022 ⋅ Vaasa, Finland
 ---
 ::

-With the owner's permission, my friend and fellow photographer [Samuli](https://www.instagram.com/samuliframes/) and I agreed to photograph the inside of the building at sunrise on an early autumn morning.
-We were able to explore the interior of the building and photograph the bleached spots on the walls, likely left by previously hanging frames and paintings.
+With the owner's permission, my friend and fellow photographer [Samuli](https://www.instagram.com/samuliframes/) and I agreed to photograph the inside of the building at sunrise on an early autumn morning.:brWe were able to explore the interior of the building and photograph the bleached spots on the walls, likely left by previously hanging frames and paintings.
 Despite the building's impending demolition, we were able to document its beauty and history through our photography.